ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Thus, it is not specifically designed to explore the impact of structural differences within OMs and EMs.

-Another alternative stock-assessment simulation testing framework is *Fishery Simulation* (FS, <http://fisherysimulation.codeplex.com>).
+Another alternative stock assessment simulation testing framework is *Fishery Simulation* (FS, <http://fisherysimulation.codeplex.com>).
 FS is primarily a file management tool adapted to aid in simulation testing.
-FS can work with stock-assessment models besides SS3, make simple changes to input text files, generate random process (using a built-in random number generator) and observation errors
+FS can work with stock assessment models besides SS3, make simple changes to input text files, generate random process (using a built-in random number generator) and observation errors